mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

     --image $PRIVATE_REGISTRY/nginx@$SHA \
     --labels app.kubernetes.io/name=nginx
 ```
 Success!
 Wow, congrats!
-You just enforced that any container images deployed in your cluster should have been signed.
+We just enforced that any container images deployed in our cluster should be signed.

 ## Bundle and share policies as OCI images

 Let’s use one more feature of the [Kyverno CLI](https://kyverno.io/docs/kyverno-cli).

-One way to store and share your policies is to store them in a Git repository.
+One way to store and share our policies is to store them in a Git repository.
 But another option is to store them in an OCI registry.
-The Kyverno CLI allows to [`push` and `pull` policies as OCI image](https://kyverno.io/docs/kyverno-cli/#oci) with your OCI registry.
+The Kyverno CLI allows to [`push` and `pull` policies as OCI image](https://kyverno.io/docs/kyverno-cli/#oci) with our OCI registry.

 Bundle and push our policies in our OCI registry:
 ```bash